signageos/vscode-sops/README.md

 If you'd like to try new features, just enable configuration `"sops.beta": true` in global (or workspace) config file and changes are applied immediately.

+You can switch beta configuration globally easily using commands `sops.enable_beta`/`sops.disable_beta`.

 I recommend to have enabled beta release to test everything as soon as possible.
 If something went wrong in beta release, just easily rollback to `"sops.beta" false` and report an issue here: https://github.com/signageos/vscode-sops/issues

 > The reason is that vscode doesn't support beta releases built-in.
 See and vote for https://github.com/microsoft/vscode/issues/15756